DSIW/slide-em-up/README.md

     2. _italics_
     3. https://github.com/

 Many more additional elements are added.
-See `main/slides.md` to get an example.
+See `main/slides.md` after initialization to get an example.

 ## Syntax Highlighting